hemasreeuvs/Data-Engineering-Projects_Stock-Market-Analysis/README.md

 **Summary of the Project**

-In this project, I have developed an ETL pipeline on Real Time Stock Analysis using Kafka
+In this project, I have developed an scalable ETL pipeline to process and analyze stock market trend enabling real time analysis with kafka.

+We are going to use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.

  **Technologies used in this project**